paquiteau/snake-fmri/docs/source/index.rst

 **Simfmri** is a python library to simulate fMRI data acquisition and validate reconstructions methods.

+On top of the simulator, this package also provides an hydra-based configuration interface to create simulation and validate reconstruction methods, managed in `pysap-fmri <https://github.com/paquiteau/pysap-fmri>`_

 .. note::
    This project is under heavy development.